dista/g-web-downloader/README.md

 store.put(Job("http://www.lua.org/pil/index.html"))
 ```

-we add these filters for the following reasons.
+We apply these filters for the following reasons.

-#. the document is under the path of www.lua.org/pil/, so we add this filter to white filter list
+1. the documents are under the path of www.lua.org/pil/
-#. we also need the image for pretty
+1. we also need the image for pretty which may not be under www.lua.org/pil/
-#. lua.css is not under www.lua.org/pil, but we want that for disply the index.html corretly
+1. lua.css is not under www.lua.org/pil, but we want that for displying the index.html correctly